 In 2002, Smith decided she would like to further her academic studies and accepted a merit scholarship to attend Indiana University.
 There she majored in Ballet Performance and Nutrition Science.
 She trained with Virginia and Jacques Cesbron, Violette Verdy and was coached by Guillaume Graffin and Julie Kent.
 Among the roles she danced were the Sugar Plum Fairy in The Nutcracker and Odette in Swan Lake.
 Since 2003, Smith has performed as a guest artist with Boca Ballet Theatre in Joseph Morrissey's Flower Festival, Progression and the Sugar Plum Fairy in The Nutcracker.

 Smith joined American Ballet Theatre as an apprentice in January 2004 and the corps de ballet in October.
-Her repertory includes Leto in Apollo, the Aya and the lead D'Jampe in La Bayadère, Mazurka Lady in Coppélia, the Lead Gypsy in Don Quixote, Madame Larina in Onegin, a Harlot in Romeo and Juliet, the Fairy of Sincerity in The Sleeping Beauty and roles in Bach Partita, Company B, Duets and workwithinwork.
+Her repertory includes Leto in Apollo, the Aya and the lead D'Jampe in La Bayadère, Mazurka Lady in Coppélia, the Lead Gypsy in Don Quixote, Madame Larina in Onegin, a Harlot in Romeo and Juliet, the Fairy of Sincerity and the Countess in The Sleeping Beauty and roles in Bach Partita, Company B, Duets and workwithinwork.